What is OT?

 Miel Binford MA, OTR/L

-Graduated from Ohio University with a BA in Psychology, then completed her MA in Occupational Therapy at the University of Southern California with focused coursework in sensory integration.
+Graduated from Ohio University with a BA in Psychology in 2001, then completed her MA in Occupational Therapy at the University of Southern California with focused coursework in sensory integration in 2004.
 Miel has a strong background in mental health and group treatment.
 She also has two young boys and a teenage stepdaughter.